Under the Bed

-"Right," she scoffed.
-“That's it, I don't know what kind of game you two are playing with that stupid Metallica song, but it's not funny!”
+“Right,” she scoffed.
+“That's it, I don't know what kind of game you two are playing with that stupid Metallica song, but this is not funny!”

-Bob shook his head.
-“No, there's nothing funny about this, I don't know if it has anything to do what happened at Miller's Pond, but I'm not making this up and I don't think Meaghan has an imaginary friend.”
+Glancing back at the door, Bob agreed.
+“No, there's nothing funny about this at all.
+I don't know if it has anything to do what happened at Miller's Pond, but I'm not making this up and I don't think Meaghan has an imaginary friend.”
 He looked down at his daughter.
 “What else did Em say about the beast?”

-The little girl looked back down at her lap and took a deep breath.
+The little girl looked back down at her hands in her lap, took a deep breath, and turned up to her mother.
 “I'm sorry Mommy, but this is important.”
-Turning back to her father, she continued.
-“Em says that it eats people's souls and it feeds on emotions and that she got stuck where it lives, and she can't get out, and she can only talk to some people over here like me.”
+Looking to her father, she continued, taking a serious tone.
+“Em says that the beast eats people's souls and it feeds on emotions and that she got stuck where it lives, and she can't get out, and she can only talk to some people over here like me.”

 “This is ridiculous,” Virginia mumbled, shaking her head.
-“It's just a story she's making up after what happened at Miller's Pond.”
+“She's making up a story.
+Probably trying to cope with what happened at Miller's Pond.”

 Bob jumped to his daughter's defense.
 “How do you know that?”